mixaboo/purpleSchoolHW/README.md

 ✅2.
 Add validation to all DTOs files
 ✅3.
 Remake tests with custom messages
 ✅4.
 Add more tests for checking validation

+## The fifth task (12/07/2025)

+1. Create a new module Users (data: email, password, name, phone, role (admin/user))
+2. Create a new module Auth (method login, register)
+3. Add JWT authorization: with guards, strategy.
+4. Some methods are available only for admins, some only for users.
+DOC: https://docs.nestjs.com/security/authorization